Extinct Birds: In life, people are often told that they only realize the true value of something when it goes missing from their lives.

 - Unfortunately, this bird became extinct in 1987.

 - This bird was very popular because of the color of its feathers (black overall plumage with yellow undercoat).
 Because of its feathers, they were extensively hunted by the Hawaiʻian nobilities; thus resulting to their decrease in number.

 - The exploitation of the Americans in 1898 finally caused the extinction of this bird species.

-Truly, when it comes to the extinction of a species, humans have a lot to answer for.
-The answers are simple but they are all associated to an array of reasons that are consequences of pursuing industrialization.
+Honestly, when it comes to the extinction of a species, humans have a lot to answer for.
+The answers are simple, but they are all associated with an array of reasons that are consequences of pursuing industrialization.